Breaking the News: What's Real, What's Not, and Why the Difference Matters

 Whether difficult conversations are smooth or tricky for your family, sharing a book can be a good starting point.
-Books can feel like a (slightly) safer way to introduce distressing topics.
+Books can feel like a (somewhat) safer way to introduce distressing topics.
 They can also offer the opportunity to evaluate—or even try out—a variety of ways to respond.

 To get a list curated just for you and your family, use the Book Recommendation form to send us some information about what you are hoping to find.

 You can sign up for a free library card here.
 If you are new to our eResources, check out these tutorial videos on how to get started.
+If you have any additional questions, you can contact a librarian through Facebook, Instagram or Twitter.
+You can also call us at 412-622-3114 or email us at info@carnegielibrary.org.

 A look at culture’s relationship with journalism, and an effort to teach kids what is “real” versus “fake news.”